pboling/pboling/README.md

 - omniauth-openid
 - sanitize_email
 - flag_shih_tzu
-- many resuque, rspec, and rubocop plugins & more...
+- many resque, rspec, and rubocop plugins & more...

 I was laid off in a March 2025 RIF, and am looking for my next role.